 Treasury requires collateral for any deposit in excess of FDIC coverage.
-Treasurer McCord worked with the banking community and leaders in the General Assembly to reduce the collateralization requirements for Commonwealth deposits in state depositories from 120% to 102% – bringing Pennsylvania’s collateralization rules into line with modern business practices and those of neighboring states.
+Treasury worked with the banking community and leaders in the General Assembly to reduce the collateralization requirements for Commonwealth deposits in state depositories from 120% to 102% – bringing Pennsylvania’s collateralization rules into line with modern business practices and those of neighboring states.

 Now, Pennsylvania law requires a pledge of securities at the Federal Reserve at 102% of market at par and accrued interest or a Letter of Credit at 100% at market of par and accrued interest from the Federal Home Loan Bank of Pittsburgh.
 Click here for more details on Pennsylvania’s collateral requirements.

 For more information, please contact Treasury at email@example.com.

 The reduction in the collateralization requirement means it is now a little easier for banks of all sizes to become a Commonwealth Depository.

 To help smaller banks that so often help small businesses, Treasury allocated $100 million for investment in 12-month CDs in community banks with less than $1 billion in assets.
 The initiative is intended to inject Treasury’s assets into the local economy and free up more bank capital to be loaned and invested locally.

 All community banks are encouraged to participate or increase their participation (up to $1 million per bank).
 For more information or to participate in this program, please contact Treasury’s Cash Management team via firstname.lastname@example.org.

 To become a Commonwealth depository, please submit to Treasury:

 Bureau of Cash Management